Skip to content

 });

 SeSOnTestPrepare may be used multiple times.
-For example, one may use it in the custom library to configure environment for the application and then use it in the test to do test-specific actions.
+For example, it can be used in a custom library to configure the environment for an application, and then in the test to perform test-specific actions.

-• SeSOnTestFailed - May be used to do something on test failure event.
+Can be used to perform actions upon a test failure event.

 SeSOnTestFailed(function(status){